-The Plan is administered by the ConocoPhillips Store Savings Plan Committee (Committee), a Plan Financial Administrator, a Plan Benefits Administrator, and the Chief Financial Officer of the Sponsor.
+The Plan is administrated by the ConocoPhillips Store Savings Plan Committee (Committee), a Plan Financial Administrator, a Plan Benefits Administrator, and the Chief Financial Officer of the Sponsor, collectively referred to as the Plan Administrators.
 The members of the Committee are appointed by the Board of Directors of the Sponsor or its delegate.
-The Plan Financial Administrator and Plan Benefits Administrator are the persons who occupy, respectively, the Sponsor positions of Vice President and Treasurer, and Manager Global

-Compensation and Benefits.
+The Plan Financial Administrator and Plan Benefits Administrator are the persons who occupy, respectively, the Sponsor positions of Vice President and Treasurer, and Manager Global Compensation and Benefits.
 Members of the Committee and the Plan Administrators serve without compensation, but are reimbursed by the Sponsor for necessary expenditures incurred in the discharge of their duties.
 Administrative expenses of the Plan are paid from assets of the Plan to the extent allowable by law, unless paid by the Sponsor.